 Students are strongly encouraged to add a minor or second major.
 Suggestions include:

 Professional Development: Throughout her Wesleyan education each student is given opportunities to explore professional and career choices, and to develop and demonstrate the knowledge and skills essential for professional success.
-Each student will complete PDE 400 Professional Development Experience and PDE 401 Professional Practice Seminar.
+Each student will complete PDE 350 Professional Practice Seminar and PDE 400 Professional Development Experience.

-For History, Politics, and Global Affairs majors, these opportunities occur within HIS/POL 207 and 407, the Professional Development Practicum.
-Majors will enroll in these one-hour seminars the fall semester of their sophomore and senior years.
+For History, Politics, and Global Affairs majors, these opportunities occur within HIS/POL 207, the Professional Development Practicum.
+Majors will enroll in this one-hour seminar the fall semester of their sophomore year.

 Integrative Experience: Each student will complete the HIS/POL 480 Senior Research Seminar.
 In this capstone course, majors will undertake a significant research-based project in which they make connections among the various parts of their course of study and employ sound methodology.